amirouche/socialite/README.md

 The roadmap is to implement something like [datomic](https://www.datomic.com/) without versioning.

-The current implementation is very naive but the API is (almost) set.
-Basically, going further means implementing a cost / statistic based query planner.
-That said, for the time being we will not rely on explicit indexing but instead index-all-the-things.
-Another machinery **might** be put to good use that is [inspired from Gremlin and implemented in AjguDB](https://bit.ly/2CEc72q), if one can make `async for` in a transaction work without leaks.

 Mind the fact, that since sparky use `fdb.pack` for serialiazing a tuple items, lexicographic ordering is preserved.
 That is, one can